 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Friendship is worth considering.

 As is often the case in a small village, Friendship doesn't have a public transportation system that people use for their commute.

-The per capita income in Friendship in 2010 was $20,379, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,516 for a family of four.
-However, Friendship contains both very wealthy and poor people as well.
+The per capita income in Friendship in 2010 was $19,998, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,992 for a family of four.

 Friendship is a somewhat ethnically-diverse village.
 The people who call Friendship home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Friendship residents report their race to be White, followed by Black or African-American.
 Friendship also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.42% of the village’s residents.
-Important ancestries of people in Friendship include Polish, Irish, English, and European.
+Important ancestries of people in Friendship include Polish, Irish, Norwegian, and English.

 The most common language spoken in Friendship is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.